Source:- https:// www . healthegyan . com/tag/breathing-exercise/

 A. The ratio of breathing should be 1:4:2; it means if you inhale for 1 second then hold the breath for 4 seconds and then exhale for 2 seconds.

 Q. How to do Surya Bhedana Pranayama?

-A. The Surya Bhedana Pranayama, we use our Pingala i.e. right nostril for inhalation as well the left nostril for exhalation process.
+A. The Surya Bhedi Pranayama, we use our Pingala i.e. right nostril for inhalation and the left nostril for exhalation process.

 - Effective Poses Yoga For Sinusitis Treatment